DT021/invis/README.md

 func(2, 3.0)
 ```
-Albeit, the above example only works for checking 'against' builtin types.

-To enforce type checking of user defined types (those that we previously defined in "_invis.py") we must import them explicitly.
+Albeit, the above example only works for checking 'against' builtin types, to enforce type checking of user defined types (those that we previously defined in "_invis.py") we must import them explicitly, as shown below:
 ```python
 # example 8.py